HOWARD COUNTY POLICE DEPARTMENT IS CONDUCTING WRITTEN AND PHYSICAL TESTING FOR POLICE OFFICER LATERAL.

 Border patrol agent job in Alexandria, VA

-We are seeking candidates dedicated to serving with honor, respect, and courage.
+The Alexandria Sheriff's Office is recruiting certified law enforcement applicants for a lateral career as a Deputy Sheriff I. We are seeking candidates dedicated to serving the community with honor, respect, and courage.
 You must have unquestioned integrity and a commitment to serve others in this rewarding profession.
 Applicants for the position of Deputy Sheriff I should possess exceptional flexibility, with a willingness to work both day and night shifts, weekends, and holidays as assigned.
 We are accepting applications on a continual basis and will notify candidates of the opportunity to attend the first component of our selection process when it is scheduled.

 Deputy Sheriffs primarily work in the Office's direct supervision Adult Detention Center, which houses approximately 350 adult inmates.
 Deputies manage inmate living units, handle inmate discipline, respond to inmate requests, supervise inmates' day-to-day activities, and resolve various problems.
+Other responsibilities of a Deputy Sheriff outside of the Detention Center include service of court papers, warrant execution, courthouse/courtroom security, prisoner transportation, community engagement, and general law enforcement duties within the City of Alexandria.

-Candidates who are currently certified by the Virginia DCJS as a Jail Officer/Deputy will earn a minimum starting salary of $67,667.34.
+Candidates who are currently certified by the Virginia Department of Criminal Justice Services (DCJS) as a Law Enforcement Officer will earn a minimum starting salary of $67,667.34.
 Prior years of relevant Virginia law enforcement experience will be reviewed and can result in additional salary increases.

 Application Review Schedule